 Does the shoe you’re considering:

 Have a toe box that’s widest at the ends of the toes (not just a toe box that’s wide at the ball of the foot)?
-Possess a truly foot-shaped design?
+Possess a healthy-foot-shaped design?

 Have the ability to accommodate Correct Toes toe spacers without discomfort?